 Quite simply, success breeds contempt, and for 20 years throughout the 1970s and the 80s, no team in English football was more successful than Liverpool Football Club.
-Dominant just doesn’t quite cut it.
-American sports refer to this kind of success as a dynasty, and Liverpool were certainly that.
+Dominant just doesn’t quite cut it: American sports refer to this kind of success as a dynasty, and Liverpool were certainly that.

-The number of great teams Liverpool developed during this period was simply astounding, and although the key parts largely remained the same – Kenny Dalglish in particular featured from 1977 until the late 80s – the team continually evolved throughout two decades.
+The number of great teams Liverpool developed during this period was simply astounding, and although the key parts largely remained the same – Kenny Dalglish in particular featured from 1977 until the late-80s – the team continually evolved throughout two decades.

 Evolved is indeed the perfect term to describe Liverpool, because many feel that Liverpool’s last great side – the side of John Barnes, Peter Beardsley and John Aldridge – was their finest of them all, certainly from an aesthetic standpoint.
 What’s more, their first season together in 1987/88 is one of the greatest domestic league seasons a British club has ever achieved.
 Fans from the time look back and say that it was like watching Brazil; 87 league goals suggests it was.

 What’s difficult to believe is that the entire season began with an air of uncertainty surrounding Liverpool, something that rarely existed at an Anfield that had gotten used to stability.
-Manager Kenny Dalglish – fresh off the club’s first ever League and FA Cup double in 1986 – began to refocus the team throughout the 1986/87 season, severely reducing his appearances as player/manager as Liverpool finished second.
+Manager Kenny Dalglish – fresh off the club’s first-ever League and FA Cup double in 1986 – began to refocus the team throughout the 1986/87 season, severely reducing his appearances as player/manager as Liverpool finished second.

-Dalglish also sold Liverpool legend and leading scorer Ian Rush to Juventus for £3.2 million – then a British record fee.
+Dalglish also sold Liverpool legend and leading scorer Ian Rush to Juventus for £3.2m – then a British record fee.
 Of course, that money would be reinvested back into the playing squad, and it is tantamount to the expert organisation and administration behind Liverpool at the time that it would be done perfectly.

 Beardsley was signed to fill the creative striker role left vacant by Dalglish, Aldridge was signed to be Rush’s successor – a player he bore a noticeable stylistic and physical similarity to – and John Barnes was simply the best attacking player in the country at the time, and would take his talent to new levels in the classic red Adidas kit.

 However, Liverpool and Barnes would open the season in their grey away kit, away to Arsenal at Highbury.
-Arsenal had defeated Liverpool in the previous season’s League Cup final, but Liverpool showed their progress as a side, defeating them 2-1 through goals from John Aldridge and Steve Nicol.
-Aldridge’s former side Oxford United were also defeated at Anfield in September, with the striker opening the scoring before Barnes sealed the game with a second.
+Arsenal had defeated Liverpool in the previous season’s League Cup final, but Liverpool showed their progress as a side, defeating them 2-1 through goals from Aldridge and Steve Nicol.
+Aldridge’s former side Oxford were also defeated at Anfield in September, with the striker opening the scoring before Barnes sealed the game with a second.

 Liverpool were unbeaten by the time they went to another of their new signings’ former clubs in Newcastle United at St James’ Park.
-Newcastle had signed the Brazilian Mirandinha from Palmeiras to replace Beardsley, but it was the Liverpool number 7 who came away with the bragging rights, making several wonderful passes through the Newcastle defence in a 4-1 win with Steve Nicol grabbing a hat-trick and John Aldridge again scoring.
+Newcastle had signed the Brazilian Mirandinha from Palmeiras to replace Beardsley, but it was the Liverpool number 7 who came away with the bragging rights, making several wonderful passes through the Newcastle defence in a 4-1 win with Nicol grabbing a hat-trick and Aldridge again scoring.

 Liverpool were peerless.
 After a 4-0 win over top of the table Queens Park Rangers – though Liverpool had two games in hand – in which Barnes scored two wonderful goals scything through the defence, Liverpool signed Irishman Ray Houghton from Oxford for £825,000, further strengthening the side.
 Houghton would play on the right of midfield and would wear the number 9 – Aldridge did not want the pressure of wearing Rush’s shirt.